top of page

 The total estimate for #1-2 is around $15,500; these are the most imperative repairs. #3 is estimated around $1000. #4 will need to happen once #1 and #2 are completed, and #5 is included to give a full scope of what the organ needs to restore it to its former glory.

 1. Broken Swell Expression Motor: Our organ has a broken swell expression motor which must be repaired first.
 The cost for this repair is $5,500.
 When working, the swell expression motor enables a series of wooden shades to open or close.
 Behind these wooden shades are located several sets of pipes known as the “swell division” of the organ.
 When open, these wooden shades allow the pipes' sounds to travel freely from the box into the sanctuary.
 When closed, most of the sound is contained in the box.
 When functional, the moveable shades provide a means of gradually adjusting the loudness of the sound: crescendo (gradual increase of volume) and decrescendo (gradual decrease of volume).
-(Fixed and reinstalled 11/23/22)
+[Fixed and reinstalled 11/23/22]

 2. Leaning Pipes: Our organ has several pipes within the "swell division" which are leaning.
 This is the most urgent repair and is estimated at around $10,000.

 Over time, these pipes have begun to lean because they are made of zinc, which is a soft metal.
-Because the pipes have been leaning for quite some time and because of their zinc material, the pipes have also dented as a result of leaning.
+Because the pipes have been leaning for quite some time and because of their soft zinc material, the pipes have also dented as a result of leaning.
 The dents are towards the bottom of each pipe.
 In order to be repaired, these pipes will have to be cut just above the dented area and the zinc metal will have to be replaced with a stronger metal, such as copper (so that the pipes no longer lean).

 Another problem with the leaning pipes is that they are not making any sound.
 Because these pipes are leaning, the air isn't lined up correctly with each pipe and therefore, no sound is produced from these pipes.

 Furthermore, this is a time-sensitive repair: the leaning/dented pipes are leaning on other pipes next to them (which currently play).
 However, the problem is that if this repair is deferred, these other pipes would begin to lean and they too would dent.
 So, repairing the leaning/dented pipes is really a time-sensitive repair so that more pipes are not dented and in need of repair (which would be a lot more expensive).
+[Removed to be repaired 7/8/24, repaired July-September 2024, reinstalled 10/21/24]

 3. Broken Organ Console Rolltop: The rolltop of the organ console, which protects the console when it is not being played, has ripped apart (due to a long period of disuse) and is in need of repair.
 It is estimated between $800 and $1000.
-(Fixed and reinstalled 11/23/22)
+[Fixed and reinstalled 11/23/22]

-4. Tuning: The organ will also need tuning after these repairs.
+5. Tuning: The organ will also need tuning after these repairs.
 Most recently, in April 2022, a day of organ tuning cost $1,325.

-5. Chimes: Several parishioners have inquired about the chimes which used to sound within the church, and were played on the organ keyboard.
+6. Chimes: Several parishioners have inquired about the chimes which used to sound within the church, and were played on the organ keyboard.
 A new chime system could be installed, but we do not yet have an estimate.

 During our most recent organ tuning, an inquiry was made about the repair of these chimes.
 The former interior chime system was a wired system which transmitted the sound of the carillon bells from the steeple through a speaker inside the church.
 When lightning struck our church steeple in late Summer 2018, the carillon system was damaged and was replaced with an entirely different system (which is not engineered to play the bell sounds inside the church).
 When asked about the repair of this system, Bill Czelusniak from Czelusniak et Dugal, Inc. gave us hope.